-TIME: local time on , 2003

-PLACE: [ ]

-ITEM OF BUSINESS: To consider and vote upon a proposal to approve the acquisition of Cobalt by WellPoint Health Networks Inc. pursuant to the plan of merger included in the Agreement and Plan of Merger, dated as of June 3, 2003, among Cobalt, WellPoint and Crossroads Acquisition Corp.
-The merger and the merger agreement are described in this proxy statement/ prospectus and the merger agreement is attached to this proxy statement/prospectus as Appendix A.
+ITEM OF BUSINESS: To consider and vote upon a proposal to approve the the close of business on August 21, 2003.

-RECORD DATE: You are entitled to vote if you were a record shareholder at the close of business on , 2003.
+RECORD DATE: You are entitled to vote if you were a record shareholder at meeting.

-VOTING BY PROXY: All shareholders are cordially invited to attend the special meeting.
 Whether or not you intend to be present at the special meeting, your board of directors requests you to promptly sign, date and return the enclosed proxy card.
 You may revoke your proxy at any time before it is exercised, and it will not be used if you attend the special meeting and prefer to vote in person.
 Your vote is important, and all shareholders are urged to be present at the special meeting in person or by proxy.

-By Order of the Board of Directors,

-Lorna J. Granger Secretary

-Milwaukee, Wisconsin